keewoolee/SophOMR/README.md

 ## To Build

-(based on Ubuntu 20.04 LTS)
+(based on Ubuntu 24.04 LTS)

 ### Dependencies
 - C++ build environment
 - CMake build infrastructure
 - [NTL](https://libntl.org/) library
-- [OpenFHE](https://github.com/openfheorg/openfhe-development) library (tested with v1.2.0)
+- [OpenFHE](https://github.com/openfheorg/openfhe-development) library (tested with v1.4.0)
-- [HEXL](https://github.com/intel/hexl) library (HEXL backend is optimized for processors with AVX512_IFMA support, e.g., IceLake.)
+- [HEXL](https://github.com/intel/hexl) library (HEXL backend is optimized for processors with AVX512_IFMA support, e.g., Intel IceLake.)

-⚠️ To implement ring-switching, we use OpenFHE in a manner not officially supported by its APIs, which may be incompatible with OpenFHE versions beyond 1.2.0.
+⚠️ To implement ring-switching, we use OpenFHE in a manner not officially supported by its APIs, which may be incompatible with OpenFHE versions beyond 1.4.0.

 ### Scripts to install the dependencies and build the library

 1. Install CMake, GMP, and NTL (if needed).

 ```
 sudo apt-get update
 sudo apt-get install build-essential
 sudo apt-get install cmake
 sudo apt-get install libgmp3-dev
 sudo apt-get install libntl-dev
 ```

 2. Install [OpenFHE + HEXL](https://github.com/openfheorg/openfhe-hexl) by following the instruction in the link, or run: